shoftee/OpenStory/readme.md

 # License

-This thing is supposedly licensed under GPLv3.
+This thing is supposedly licensed under the Apache 2 license.
 Although nobody's gonna honor that anyways, so the hell with it?